 Under UK law, all products sold to consumers must be safe for use.
 This means manufacturers and retailers are legally required to ensure their products meet safety standards and do not pose any risk to consumers when used correctly.
 If a defective product causes harm, you have the right to seek compensation.

-If you purchase a kitchen appliance that catches fire due to faulty wiring, you are entitled to a refund, replacement, or repair, and potentially further compensation if you suffer injury or property damage.
+For example, if you purchase a kitchen appliance that catches fire due to faulty wiring, you are entitled to a refund, replacement, or repair, and potentially further compensation if you suffer injury or property damage.

 The right to honest advertising